-As of both March 31, 2023, and December 31, 2022, our current federal income tax liability was \$21.4 million, which primarily relates to applying the standards of accounting for uncertainty in income taxes, and is included as a component of other liabilities in our condensed consolidated balance sheets.
+As of June 30, 2023, and December 31, 2022, our current federal income tax liability was \$24 million and \$21 million, respectively, which primarily relates to applying the standards of accounting for uncertainty in income taxes, and is included as a component of other liabilities in our condensed consolidated balance sheets.

 As a mortgage guaranty insurer, we are eligible for a tax deduction, subject to certain limitations, under Internal Revenue Code Section 832(e) for amounts required by state law or regulation to be set aside in statutory contingency reserves.
 The deduction is allowed only to the extent that, in conjunction with quarterly federal tax payment due dates, we purchase non-interest bearing U.S. Mortgage Guaranty Tax and Loss Bonds issued by the U.S. Department of the Treasury in an amount equal to the tax benefit derived from deducting any portion of our statutory contingency reserves.
-As of each of March 31, 2023, and December 31, 2022, we held \$596.4 million of these bonds, which are included as prepaid federal income taxes in our condensed consolidated balance sheets.
+As of June 30, 2023, and December 31, 2022, we held \$663 million and \$596 million of these bonds, respectively, which are included as prepaid federal income taxes in our condensed consolidated balance sheets.
 The corresponding deduction of our statutory contingency reserves resulted in the recognition of a net deferred tax liability.